-AI systems are exposed to diverse attacks targeting different stages of the lifecycle. \cref{fig:attacks} outlines six key phases: data collection, cleaning and labeling, dataset assembly, network design, model training, and deployment for inference.
+AI systems are exposed to diverse attacks targeting different stages of the lifecycle.
+We can distinguish six key phases: data collection, cleaning and labeling, dataset assembly, network design, model training, and deployment for inference.

 A major threat is the \emph{data poisoning attack}~\cite{chen2017targetedbackdoorattacksdeep}, where adversaries insert malicious or mislabeled samples into the training data to induce targeted misclassifications.
-PaTAS mitigates this threat by performing trust assessments at the feature or instance level during training.
+PaTAS can mitigate this threat by performing trust assessments at the feature or instance level during training.
 By computing dataset trustworthiness and propagating input trust through training, PaTAS can flag unreliable predictions during deployment.

-Another vector is \emph{model stealing}, in which adversaries issue numerous queries to reconstruct or approximate a deployed model, threatening intellectual property and enabling downstream attacks.
-By monitoring the trust of queries and corresponding predictions, PaTAS can detect anomalous or low-trust query sequences indicative of model extraction attempts.
+Another attack vector is \emph{model stealing}, where adversaries issue numerous queries to reconstruct or approximate a deployed model, threatening intellectual property and enabling downstream attacks.
+By monitoring the trust of queries and corresponding predictions, PaTAS can detect anomalous or low-trust query sequences indicative of model extraction.